chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 If this starts to look less like jump training and more like conditioning, you'd be right.
 I was jumping to jump more, not to jump higher.
 So of course the goal was to handle a maximal amount of volume.

-My early training also include some split landing work, but only a small amount.
+My early training also included some split landing work, but only a small amount.
 I mentioned earlier about the takeoff and landings involved in my sport.
 Very few were going to by right leg single leg landings.
 In the next section you'll understand why that matters.

 My training is tailored to my sport too.
 A soccer player would not train like this.
 Tailor your training to your sport to rebuild the neuromuscular skills and patterns in order to avoid injury.